JSON Schema is a lightweight data interchange format that generates clear, easy-to-understand documentation, making validation and testing easier.

 Using JSON Schema makes projects grow quickly.
 For example, every nested level of JSON adds two levels of JSON Schema to the project.

 This is a weakness common to schemas, though, and depending on the project it may be outweighed by the benefits.
-It’s also worth considering that JSON Schema has features which keep the size expansion down.
+It’s also worth considering that JSON Schema has features that keep the size expansion down.

 For example, objects can be described in the “definitions section” and simply referenced later.